AutoTestFramework/Fikipage_ATF/index.md

     ○ 10% - Useless, 61% - Useful, 29% - Very useful
   • Running tests on different versions of browsers
     ○ 15% - Useless, 66% - Useful, 19% - Very useful

+### 8. What is the one main benefit of test automation you expect to gain?
+  •  More confidence in the released product (27%)
+  •  Higher product quality (26%)
+  •  Faster releases/meeting the schedule (19%)
+  •  More interesting job/skill than manual testing (7%)
+  •  Creating and automating tests helps everyone better understand the system under test (7%)
+  •  Show system consistency (2%)
+  •  Customers finding less bugs (2%)
+  •  Less support issues (2%)
+  •  Finding more bugs (1%)
+  •  None/no benefit (1%)
 ```

 ### 5. Describe how these insights have affected your product (if in any way).